Valhalla-Development/TraktDiscordPresence/README.md

    bun start
    ```

-2. When prompted, enter your Trakt Client ID, Trakt Client Secret, and Discord Client ID.

-3. Follow the provided URL to authorize your Trakt account.
-Grant access and enter the received code in the terminal.
+2. The authentication process will run on first launch:
+   - The application will provide a link in the terminal
+   - Copy the code displayed in the terminal
+   - Open the provided link in your browser
+   - Paste the copied code into the website to authorize the application

-4. After initial setup, run `bun start` again to launch the program.
+3. After initial setup, run `bun start` again to launch the program.

 Upon successful setup, your console output should resemble this: